mvolkmann/MyUnixEnv/notes/VueNotes.md

 ## JSX

-Components can specify what to render using either a template or JSX.
+Components can specify what to render using either an HTML template or JSX.
-To use JSX, omit the template and include a `render` method at the top of the object that describes the component.
+To use JSX, omit the template and include a `render` method at the top level of the instance definition object.

 Use of JSX requires a Babel plugin.
 Applications created by the Vue CLI have this configured by default.